- Do not feed any wildlife.

 Birds of Concern

-The marshes and grasslands surrounding Boulder Reservoir support more nests of Boulder County birds of special concern than any other comparably sized area in the county (Hallock and Jones 2010).
-Since 2004 we have integrated a volunteer monitoring program.
-During 2019, 36 observers devoted over 660 hours to this effort.
+The marshes and grasslands surrounding Boulder Reservoir support more nests of Boulder County birds of special concern than any other comparably sized area in the county (Hallock and Jones 2010; Jones 2019).
+Boulder Parks and Recreation Department volunteers have monitored nesting activities of birds of concern within Parks and Recreation properties surrounding the reservoir and Coot Lake since 2004.
+During 2021, 23 observers (18 volunteers and 5 staff) participated, with volunteers devoting at least 223 hours to the monitoring effort.
 The annual Boulder Reservoir Birds of Special Concern Monitoring Report has been completed and a summary is below.

-Northern Harrier – Boulder County Rare & Declining
+Northern Harrier – Boulder County Rare and Declining

 Northern Harriers near Boulder Reservoir